 Electrical current is 100 volts, 60Hz in the west (Osaka, Kyoto, Nagoya, Hiroshima); 100 volts, 50Hz in eastern Japan (Tokyo, Sapporo, Yokohoma).
 Flat two- and three-pin plugs are used.

 The currency is the Japanese Yen (JPY).
 Major credit cards are accepted in the larger hotels and stores, but most Japanese operate with cash.
 Money can be exchanged in banks, post offices and currency exchange bureaux.
 Banks are usually open Monday to Friday 9am to 3pm.
+The best foreign currency to take to exchange are US dollars.
 ATMs are common but do not accept all credit and debit cards; only the international ATMs in post offices, airports and some major stores will accept foreign cards.

 Rental cars are available at the airport from Nippon, Nissan, Toyota, Orix, and Times Car Rental.

-It is possible to book shuttles (either single or shared) from several operators at the airport; however, these must be booked two days in advance.
+Taxis are available and it is possible to book shuttles and taxis (either single or shared) from several operators at the airport, however these must be booked well in advance.

 The terminals are approximately two and a half miles (4km) apart, and are connected by a free shuttle service.

 Airport facilities include an airport hotel, banks and ATMs, currency exchange, baggage storage and delivery, coin lockers, porters, mobile phone and wifi router rentals, children's play areas and baby rooms, a post office, medical and dental facilities, meeting points, battery charging ports, a pet hotel, prayer room, police services, airport lounges, showers, relaxation areas, smoking rooms, conference facilities, tourist information desks, and a variety of shopping and dining options.